Do You Know the Difference Between Watch and a Warning?

-The Y101 listening area is under a Tornado Watch until 10 p.m. tonight.
-The spring severe storm season is upon us and with it comes tornado watches and tornado warnings.
+With Spring arriving soon, so comes the severe weather season.
+The spring severe storm season usually brings with it tornado watches and tornado warnings.
 So what is the difference?

 A watch means conditions are prevalent for the development of tornadoes in the watch area.
 A warning means that a tornado or tornadoes have been spotted or are in the process of forming in the warning area.